ayush8112/Degradation-Prediction-Analysis-Tool/README.md

 - `Enter the path to the REFRIGERATOR temperature data Excel file:`

 Processing steps:
-1. Load and clean each Excel file.
+1. Load and clean both Excel files.
-2. For each batch column:
+2. For each dataset and batch column:
    - Fit Linear, Logarithmic, Power-law, Exponential models.
    - Compute metrics: R², MSE, RMSE.
    - Extrapolate forward (configurable in the script).
    - Find earliest day where predicted degradation ≥ 50% (if model crosses 50%).
-3. Save plots, CSV summaries, and a detailed `.txt` report.
+3. Save plots, CSV summaries, and a detailed `.txt` report for both room and refrigerator conditions.

 ---